flutter/plugins/packages/url_launcher/url_launcher/README.md

 ## Handling missing URL receivers

-A particular mobile device may not be able to receive all supported URL schemes.
+A particular device may not be able to receive all supported URL schemes.
 For example, a tablet may not have a cellular radio and thus no support for launching a URL using the `sms` scheme, or a device may not have an email app and thus no support for launching a URL using the `email` scheme.